-I’ve decided to start with tremolo since it’s perhaps the easiest to understand and to visualize (at least for me it is).
+I’ve decided to start with tremolo since it’s perhaps the easiest to understand and visualize (at least for me, it is).
 If we can grasp the tremolo effect first, we’ll have an easier time understanding the other modulation effect types.

 So, as I’ve mentioned, tremolo is amplitude modulation at the rate of an LFO.
 Because of this relatively slow modulation, we are able to hear a distinct modulation in the signal’s amplitude.
 The volume/amplitude of the signal can be perceived as rising and falling according to the LFO modulation.